gvwilson/thirdbit/src/fiction/makers-return/index.md

 "I'm using the orbital thrusters to compensate, but—hold on."
 The ark plummeted again.
-"Thrusters are at five percent.
+"Thrusters are at sixty-five percent.
+We are not going to reach the beacon.
 We have to set down."

-"Where?" the captain demanded
-even as his hands danced across the controls.
+"Set down?
+Where?" the captain demanded even as his hands danced across the controls.
 "We can't land in a forest!"

-"There is clear ground ahead,
+"There is an opening ahead.
-two minutes short of our target area.
-I'll aim for that."
+I will aim for that."

 "That's a swamp!"